turbot/steampipe-plugin-aws/docs/tables/aws_organizations_account.md

 Contains information about AWS accounts that are members of the current AWS Organizations organization.

-Note: This table can only be queried using IAM access key credentials for the AWS Organizations management account or a member account that is a delegated administrator for an AWS service.
+Note: This table can only be queried using credentials from an AWS Organizations management account or a member account that is a delegated administrator for an AWS service.

 ## Examples